-Price of homogeneity to obtain a homogenous flat r-wall (zooming): If we have c colors, we need to start with a flat r^c -wall. (why?)
+Price of homogeneity to obtain a homogenous flat r-wall (zooming): If we have c colors, we need to start with a flat r^{c} -wall. (why?)

-- Introduction to graph minors
+- Introduction to graph minors - Introduction to parameterized complexity

-- Treewidth

 - Definition and simple properties

 - Brambles and duality

 - Computing treewidth

 - Dynamic programming on tree decompositions

 - Exploiting topology in dynamic programming

-- Bidimensionality

-- Some ingredients

-- An illustrative example
+- Some ingredients and an illustrative example

 - Meta-algorithms

-- 4 Irrelevant vertex technique
+- Irrelevant vertex technique

-- 6 Application to hitting minors

 - Parameterized by treewidth

 - Parameterized by solution size

+- More general modification operations

+- 7 Kernelization (?)